vkhazin/dotnet-traditional-vs-modern/readme.md

 ## Conclusions

 - To my surprise it is not in favour of modern implementation
+- The traditional was about 5 times faster than the modern
+- The traditional consumed less than half the memory of the modern
 - Have I missed something optimizing the modern approach?